PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > {: .solution}
 {: .solution}

-> ## Steps for dealing with the extraction and adaptation of the case to be solved
+> ## A.I Steps for dealing with the extraction and adaptation of the case to be solved
 > 1. Submit the job (no need for reservation as the script uses the `copyq` partition)
 >
 >    ~~~